In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is behavioural experiments.

 - having someone else conduct an experiment and directly observing how it turns out

 It’s important that the experiment be set up so that nothing happening, or people doing nothing, wouldn’t act as evidence to support your prediction.
-Doing nothing is always easier than doing
+Doing nothing is always easier than doing something, and so people are more likely to do nothing for that reason alone.

 Evaluating the outcome